-Mr. Speaker, when we look at these \$100 million projects with half million dollar power bills every single year, I think it is imperative that we do what we can and in addition, all governments have fundamental responsibility to be effective stewards with tax payer money.
+Mr. Speaker, when we look at these \$100 million projects with half-milliondollar power bills every single year, I think it is imperative that we do what we can and in addition, all governments have fundamental responsibility to be effective stewards of taxpayer money.
+Mr. Speaker, stewardship is a responsible allocation, management and oversight of public funds to create longterm value for money.

-Mr. Speaker, stewardship is a responsible allocation, management, and oversight of public funds to create long-term value for money.
-I don't have a last question.
-I just wanted to make that comment that it has been a long six years and I expect some changes going forward.
+Mr. Speaker, I don't have a last question.
+I just wanted to make the comment that it has been a long six years and I expect some changes going forward.
 Thank you, Mr. Speaker.

 Speaker: That was just a comment.
-Members be aware the time allotted for question period....
+Members, be aware that the time allotted for question period...
 Mr. Malliki.